Skip to main content

 Start with 5 results and adjust based on response quality.
 Too few might miss important context, too many can dilute relevance.

-Organize knowledge folders by topic or domain for more targeted searches.
+Organize folders by topic or domain for more targeted searches.
 Separate technical docs from marketing content.

 File Search is most powerful when combined with Agent nodes.
 The agent can synthesize and interpret the retrieved information.